pippim/pippim.github.io/programs/iothings.md

 turns on
 - Light behind Google TV (a.k.a.
 Secondary TV or TV #2) turns on
-- Google TV turns on (work in progress)
+- Google TV turns on
 - Sony TV turns on (work in progress)

 Press the power button on Sony TV remote control then: